eds123-main/assignment-test/README.md

-# assignment-test
+# Assignment Test

-adding an assignment repo to main
+This contains a fake assignment that I'm going to try to pull in for a GitHub classroom assignment.